viettq1997/coffeeshopchain/README.md

   - `GET api/v1/shops`: Get nearby coffee shops using geolocation.
   - `GET api/v1/shops/{shopId}/menu`: Get the menu of a specific shop.
 - Order Endpoints:
-  - `POST api/v1/orders`: Place an orderEntity at a specific shop.
+  - `POST api/v1/orders`: Place an order at a specific shop.
-  - `GET api/v1/orders/{orderId}/status`: Get the current queue position and orderEntity status.
+  - `GET api/v1/orders/{orderId}/status`: Get the current queue position and order status.
-  - `DELETE api/v1/orders/{orderId}`: Cancel the orderEntity.
+  - `DELETE api/v1/orders/{orderId}`: Cancel the order.
 ## 5. Testing Without a Front-End
 - **Unit Testing**: Use JUnit for backend services testing.
 - **Integration Testing**: Use Postman to test API endpoints.
 Automated testing with a CI/CD pipeline to run integration tests.